xzos/pyzos/README.rst

 Python through PyWin32 creates some problems:

 * the large set of *property* attributes of the ZOS objects are not introspectable,
-* several objects require appropriate type casting before use, and
+* several interface objects require appropriate type casting before use, and
-* the interface is quite complex (albeit flexible), which requires a significant amount of coding even for very simple tasks.
+* the interface is quite complex (albeit flexible) requiring a significant amount of coding.

-Additionally, the ZOS-API functions only in standalone (headless) mode in Python.
-This headless mode prevents one to communicate with an already running OpticStudio user interface application and observe the changes made to the design instantly.
+* ZOS-API only works in standalone (headless) mode.
+This prevents one to interact with a running OpticStudio user-interface and observe changes made to the design instantly.

 Solutions
 ~~~~~~~~~

 The philosophy behind PyZOS is to make ZOS-API easier to use in Python by:

-1. enabling interactivity with a running OpticStudio user-interface ([see demo](https://www.youtube.com/watch?v=ot5CrjMXc_w))
+1. enabling interactivity with a running OpticStudio user-interface (`see demo <https://www.youtube.com/watch?v=ot5CrjMXc_w>`__)
 2. providing better introspection of objects
-3. reduce complexity by
+3. reducing complexity by
   * providing a set of helper methods that encapsulates common tasks
   * allowing helper methods to be easily coupled to existing ZOS objects for custom functions
   * managing appropriate type casting of ZOS objects